FarronF/limerick-council-meetings/meetings/2016/10/10-Travel and Transportation Strategic Policy Committee Meeting/Minutes - Travel & Transportation SPC - 2nd June 2016.md

 The Members raised the issue of traffic congestion in a number of areas such as Abbeyfeale,

+Adare and Newcastle West and the insufficient access from the M7 to Janesboro.
+---
-Adare and Newcastle West and the insufficient access from the M7 to Janesboro.--- Mr Lehane acknowledged that the issue of traffic congestion in Abbeyfeale has been raised
+Mr Lehane acknowledged that the issue of traffic congestion in Abbeyfeale has been raised

 previously and stated that the proposed Adare-Foynes motorway may offer a quicker route